Freedom to Speak Up & Fairness

 Fairness Champions

-We have also appointed our first Fairness Champions and encourage more staff to join us in promoting the Trust values and behaviours, an open culture and speaking up, and specifically addressing undermining and bullying behaviours and unfairness.
+We have appointed Fairness Champions and encourage more staff to join us in promoting the Trust values and behaviours, an open culture and speaking up, and specifically addressing undermining and bullying behaviours and unfairness.
 More information is available on the intranet.

-Health Education England’s e-Learning for Healthcare team has developed e-learning sessions to equip healthcare staff with the knowledge and confidence to raise concerns.
+• E-Learning: Health Education England’s e-Learning for Healthcareteam has developed e-learning sessions to equip healthcare staff with the knowledge and confidence to raise concerns.
 These are available from OLM and personal training accounts.